q.ql.org

 My GPG Public Key

 If you would like to send me private email or verify something that I have signed, you can download my GnuPG public key block.
 I also have an older key block that I no longer use, but there are still things out there, like older releases of some of my open source tools, that are signed with it.
-You can also see my gpg fingerprint.
+Here is my current gpg fingerprint.

 Closing Remark